Magmose/Assignment-1---Programming-with-predicates/Math_Assigment_1/readme.md

 ### The program
 The program is a simple student calendar.
 The program contains a number of students (student), classrooms (room), electives (class), teachers (teacher), and week numbers (week).
+The .pl file for this project can be found [here](https://github.com/Magmose/Math-MMMR/blob/main/Math_Assigment_1/Assignment_1.pl).

 **The folowing functions can be used in the program:**